Integrating Network and Attack Graphs for Service-Centric Impact Analysis: Introduction

 \section{Introduction}

-Understanding the nature of cyber threats and protecting systems from attacks has become increasingly critical.
-Cyberattacks occur when malicious actors compromise the confidentiality, integrity, or availability of computer networks and/or services, by exploiting vulnerabilities therein.~\cite{li2021comprehensive,wachter2023graph} Cyber-attackers typically gain access to computer networks by using a series of exploits, in which each exploit facilitates the next.
-Once they have an initial entry point, they proceed with lateral movement to spread to the rest of the network and reach other hosts and applications within an organization.~\cite{SMILIOTOPOULOS2024e26317} This series of exploits constitutes an attack path, while the collection of potential attack paths is an attack graph.~\cite{zenitani2023attack, lallie2020review, zeng2019survey}
+\PARstart{U}{nderstanding} the nature of cyber threats and protecting systems from attacks has become increasingly critical.
+Cyberattacks occur when malicious actors compromise the confidentiality, integrity, or availability of computer networks and/or services, by exploiting vulnerabilities therein~\cite{li2021comprehensive,wachter2023graph}.
+Cyberattackers typically gain access to computer networks by using a series of exploits, in which each exploit facilitates the next one.
+Once they have an initial entry point, they proceed with lateral movement to spread to the rest of the network and reach other hosts and applications within an organization~\cite{SMILIOTOPOULOS2024e26317}.
+This series of exploits constitutes an attack path, while the collection of potential attack paths is an attack graph~\cite{zenitani2023attack, lallie2020review, zeng2019survey}.

 In order to reduce the consequences of these attacks when they occur, there is a need for mitigation strategies to address the vulnerabilities of the computer network.
 Although perfect security is unattainable, the implementation of defense mechanisms can make systems less susceptible to cyber-targeting.
-In this, modelling cyber threats and various attack scenarios can serve as a valuable tool in identifying vulnerabilities of the system and consequently deploying protective strategies.
+In this context, modelling cyber threats and various attack scenarios can serve as a valuable tool for analysing known vulnerabilities and evaluating their impact on the system, thereby supporting the deployment of protective strategies.

-To improve the planning for network security, one needs first to assess the weaknesses in the system.
-The research presented in~\cite{lof2010approach, CySeMoL} introduced a model-based framework and a tool to analyse network security across different architectural scenarios.
-This framework uses a probabilistic model to represent attack paths and countermeasures, and it enables calculation of the probability of success of the attack based on the specific architectural scenario.
-A study in~\cite{lippmann2006validating} investigated strategies for protecting critical resources within enterprise networks, focusing mainly on the use of multiple layers of firewalls.
-This method deploys a perimeter firewall that separates the corporate network from the Internet, along with internal firewalls for critical subnets.
+To enhance network security planning, it is crucial to first evaluate system vulnerabilities and understand how attacks can spread through interconnected components.
+Model-based approaches have been developed to facilitate this analysis.
+For instance, the framework outlined in \cite{lof2010approach, CySeMoL} utilizes probabilistic modelling to represent attack paths and countermeasures, allowing for the estimation of success probabilities of an attack across various architectural scenarios.
+Likewise, the research presented in \cite{lippmann2006validating} explores strategies for safeguarding critical resources within enterprise networks by employing layered firewall architectures, which include both perimeter and internal firewalls to achieve subnet isolation.